-Glossopharyngeal neuralgia is a condition in which there are repeated episodes of severe pain in the tongue, throat, ear, and tonsils, which can last from a few seconds to a few minutes.
+Glossopharyngeal neuralgia is a rare condition in which there are repeated episodes of severe pain in the tongue, throat, ear, and tonsils.
+This can last from a few seconds to a few minutes.

-Glossopharyngeal neuralgia is believed to be caused by irritation of the ninth cranial nerve, called the glossopharyngeal nerve.
-Symptoms usually begin in people over age 40.
+Glossopharyngeal neuralgia (GPN) is believed to be caused by irritation of the ninth cranial nerve, called the glossopharyngeal nerve.
+Symptoms usually begin in people over age 50.

 In most cases, the source of irritation is never found.
-Some possible causes for this type of nerve pain (neuralgia) are:
+Possible causes for this type of nerve pain (neuralgia) are:

 - Blood vessels pressing on the glossopharyngeal nerve